 - 12.2.1 Researcher responsibility - 12.2.1.1 It is ultimately the researcher's responsibility to track HSREC approval periods and ensure that HSREC approval does not lapse.
-Failure to receive HSREC reminders does not absolve researchers of this responsibility, nor does it change the consequences of a lapsed approval. - 12.2.2 Expired approval - 12.2.2.1 If HSREC approval expires, all research involving human subjects must stop, except those activities that meet very specific criteria as described in the Continuing Review section of this document. - 12.2.2.1.1 "All" includes (but is not limited to): subject contact, data collection, and data analysis.
+Failure to receive HSREC reminders does not absolve researchers of this responsibility, nor does it change the consequences of a lapsed approval. - 12.2.2 Expired approval - 12.2.2.1 If HSREC approval expires, all research must stop, except those activities that meet very specific criteria as described in the Continuing Review section of this document. - 12.2.2.1.1 "All" includes (but is not limited to): participant contact, data collection, and data analysis.
 Activities that occur without current HSREC approval are considered non-compliance, with appropriate consequences. - 12.2.3 Identification of lapsed approvals - 12.2.3.1 HSREC Administration regularly monitors the approval status of all studies so as to identify studies with lapsed approval. - 12.2.4 Administrative closure of lapsed studies - 12.2.4.1 Studies will be closed 30 calendar days after the expiration of HSREC approval if a complete Continuation Report has not been submitted to the HSREC, unless other arrangements have been made between the researcher and the HSREC. - 12.2.5 Re-opening of administratively-closed studies - 12.2.5.1 Studies that have been administratively closed cannot be re-opened without submitting a new application unless there are extraordinary circumstances, then a formal request and rationale must be submitted, and the request must be approved by the HSREC.
-An adequate research status report must also be submitted with this request and approved by the HSREC.
+An adequate research status report must also be submitted with this request and approved by the HSREC. - 12.2.6 No amendments to projects with expired approval will be considered by the HSREC, unless participant harm may occur without such an amendment.